demlabs/demlabs.github.io/pages/offerings.md

 By the end of the workshop, every candidate is ready with a video showing their work.
 They can show it off to company people or create an online portfolio supporting their work.

-We believe in the **three elements of a good candidate - KNOWLEDGE + SKILLS + ATTITUDE**.
+We believe in the **three elements of a good candidate - Attitude + Skills + Knowledge or ASK**.
 We plant the seed for all of them through the workshop and mentor them forward with special sessions and courses later.
+They develop these qualities and start to **ASK** the right questions.

 **Knowledge:** We impart the most practical, industry and research oriented knowledge base to the candidates which are difficult to impart in a regular classroom.
 Over-loaded teachers are not to blame as the world is fast moving and the duty of teachers ranges from teaching basics to exposure of advanced topics.